-- (A) Nothing in this Article or elsewhere in this Agreement shall be construed to permit the FSFSA or an employee to process a grievance (1) in behalf of any employee without his consent, or (2) with respect to any matter which is the subject of a grievance, appeal, administrative action before a government board or agency, or court proceeding, brought by the FSFSA. - (B) All grievances will be presented at the initial step with the following exceptions: - (1) If a grievance arises from the action of an official higher than the Step 1 Management Representative, the grievance shall be initiated at Step 2 or 3, as appropriate, by submitting a grievance form as set forth in Step 1 within 15 days following the actual knowledge of the occurrence giving rise to the grievance. - (2) The FSFSA shall have the right to bring a class action grievance on behalf of employees in its own name, concerning disputes relating to the interpretation or application of this Agreement.
+- (A) Nothing in this Article or elsewhere in this Agreement shall be construed to permit the FSFSA or an employee to process a grievance (1) in behalf of any employee without his consent, or (2) with respect to any matter which is the subject of a grievance, appeal, administrative action before a government board or agency, or court proceeding, brought by the FSFSA. - (B) All grievances will be presented at the initial step with the following exceptions: - (1) If a grievance arises from the action of an official higher than the Step 1 Management Representative, the grievance shall be initiated at Step 2 or 3, as appropriate, by submitting a grievance form as contained in Appendix B within 15 days following the actual knowledge of the occurrence giving rise to the grievance. - (2) If the Grievance arises from an agency action listed in Article 7(B) of this Agreement, a grievance shall be initiated at Step 2 by submitting a grievance form as contained in Appendix B within 15 days following the actual knowledge of the occurrence giving rise to the grievance. - (3) The FSFSA shall have the right to bring a class action grievance on behalf of employees in its own name, concerning disputes relating to the interpretation or application of this Agreement.
 Such grievance shall not include disciplinary actions taken against an employee.
 The FSFSA's election to proceed under this Article shall preclude it from proceeding in another forum on the same issue.
-Such grievance shall be initiated at Step 2 of this procedure, in accordance with the provisions set forth herein, within 15 days of the knowledge or reasonable knowledge of the occurrence of the event giving rise to the grievance.
+Such grievance shall be initiated at Step 2 by submitting a grievance form as contained in Appendix B, within 15 days following the actual knowledge of the occurrence giving rise to the grievance.